Have you ever wondered why your camera can’t photograph the moon in a single shot? The answer lies in depth of focus.

 A shallow depth of field is typically used to isolate the subject against a blurred background.
 This is commonly used in portrait photography where you want to isolate the subject from its surroundings.
 Here are some terms that will help you create the shallow depth of field effect:

-If you were using an 85mm lens on a full frame camera and set it to f/2.8, everything from 3 feet to infinity will be in focus.
-So when you reduce focal length by switching from a wide angle lens to a telephoto lens (zoom out), you
+If you are using an 85mm lens on a full-frame camera and set it to f/2.8, everything from 3 feet to infinity will be in focus.

 What Is The Best Way To Calculate The Depth Of Field?